Quantum-enhanced screened dark energy detection: BEC interferometer

 where

 The potentials have been rescaled in the form

-as these are the form of the external potential and interaction strength that usually appear in the Gross-Pitaevskii equation (GPE) \cite{PitStrBEC,PethSmBEC}.
-The interaction strength $\lambda_{NR}$ is usually written as $g$ (e.g. in \cite{PitStrBEC}), but we avoid this notation here to avoid confusion with the background spacetime metric.
+as these are the forms of the external potential and interaction strength that usually appear in the Gross-Pitaevskii equation (GPE) \cite{PitStrBEC,PethSmBEC}.
+The interaction strength $\lambda_{NR}$ is usually written as $g$ (e.g.\,\,in Ref.\,\cite{PitStrBEC}), but we avoid this notation here to avoid confusion with the background spacetime metric.

 We have defined $r_{avg}$ as the mean distance of the BEC from the center of the source mass, and expanded $r_s/r$ as